Which of the following is NOT a type of inventory typically repor... | Study Prep in Pearson+

 1

 Understand the concept of inventory: Inventory refers to the goods and materials a company holds for the purpose of resale or production.
-It is typically classified into categories such as raw materials, work in process, and finished goods.
+It is typically classified into three categories: finished goods, work in process, and raw materials.

-Review the types of inventory: Raw materials are the basic inputs used in production.
+Review the types of inventory: Finished goods are completed products ready for sale.
 Work in process refers to partially completed goods still undergoing production.
-Finished goods are completed products ready for sale.
+Raw materials are the basic inputs used in the production process.

-Identify accounts receivable: Accounts receivable represents money owed to the company by customers for goods or services already delivered.
-It is classified as a current asset but is not considered inventory.
+Identify the item that does not belong: Accounts receivable is not a type of inventory.
+It represents amounts owed to the company by customers for goods or services already delivered, and it is classified as a current asset on the balance sheet, separate from inventory.

-Compare accounts receivable with inventory: While inventory is a physical asset related to production and sales, accounts receivable is a financial asset representing outstanding payments.
-This distinction is key to answering the question.
+Clarify the distinction: Inventory is a physical asset related to production and sales, while accounts receivable is a financial asset related to credit sales.
+They are reported in different sections of the balance sheet.

-Conclude that accounts receivable is NOT a type of inventory: Based on the definitions and classifications, accounts receivable does not fall under the categories of inventory typically reported on a company's balance sheet.
+Conclude the reasoning: Since accounts receivable is not a type of inventory, it is the correct answer to the question.
+The other options (finished goods, work in process, and raw materials) are all valid types of inventory typically reported on a company's balance sheet.

 Watch next